Apple Crisp is the perfect fall dessert! Apples baked until soft with a crispy cinnamon oat topping.

 - 1 teaspoon ground cinnamon

-- 4 cups chopped peeled apples
+- 4 cups granny smith apples, peeled and chopped

 - 1 cup sugar